 How Sedentary Lifestyle Affects Physical Health

-When we sit for many hours the so-called hip flexors ‘shrink to fit’.
-This is a set of muscles and fascia (soft tissues) that attaches the leg to the torso.
-And when they flex the hip they actually pull thigh and torso closer together.
+When we sit for many hours the so-called hip flexors “shrink to fit.”
+This set of muscles and fascia (soft tissues) attach the leg to the torso.
+When they flex the hip, they pull the thigh and torso closer together.

 When we suddenly attempt to open the hips back up, they try to stay flexed.
-The hip flexors have forgotten how to lengthen, our breath gets tight and the body locks.
-Pain is one way our bodies communicate to us and my friend’s hip flexors were raising its voice!
+The hip flexors have forgotten how to lengthen, our breath gets tight, and the body locks.
+Pain is one way our bodies communicate with us, and my friend’s hip flexors were raising their voice!

 The Hip Is Where The Crease Is

 Did you know that your hips are critical to the integrity of the entire body?
 They are the primary connection between the trunk and the lower extremities.
 The main function of the hip is to balance and evenly distribute the weight of your upper body via both hip joints to the legs.
 It is an amazing structure that enables us to stand upright, walk, dance, jump, and run.
 Hence, it is not surprising that Kate Galliett refers to the hips as one of the six pillars of strength.

 The hip is a ball-and-socket joint.
 You will find it where the thigh bone (called the femur) meets the pelvis.
 It is much lower than we think.
 It is often confused with the waist, which is about four to five inches above the hip.

 Please sit down for a moment and take a closer look at your lap.
 Your legs and torso are rectangular.
 Run your fingers up the thigh and find the crease.
 The hip is where the crease is.
 Now push your fingers deeper into the crease and rock back and forth.
 Depending on your unique build you may be able to feel how the hip socket (called the acetabulum) and hip joint (called the femoral head) interact.